|The Baltic Sea Anomaly is a 60-metre (200 ft) diameter circular rock-like formation on the floor of the Baltic Sea, discovered in June 2011.|

 The unfinished painting of Jesus and Mary has long been in the family of US Air Force Lieutenant Colonel Martin Kober.
 The painting had hung in the Kober home but was knocked off the wall by a stray tennis ball 27 years ago, so it was wrapped up and put behind the couch.

-A letter in the Vatican library points to the painting having been done by Michelangelo for his friend Vittoria Colonna around 1545.
+Evidence points to the painting having been done by Michelangelo for his friend Vittoria Colonna around 1545.
 The painting later belonged to a German baroness who left it to a lady-in-waiting, who was the sister-in-law of Mr Kober's great-grandfather.
 It arrived in America in 1883.

 Now in a bank vault, the painting is estimated to be worth hundreds of millions